Holistic Integrated Creative Arts Therapy

 is a mental health profession that uses the creative process of art-making to improve and enhance the physical, mental and emotional well-being for individuals of all ages

-Study online while fully supported by your tutors and peers
+Study online or in person while fully supported by your Tutor, Assessor,

 12 month course